lxr/Google-Play-Music-Uploader/README.md

 unpacked extension feature, or package it yourself.

-You must authorize Google Play Music Uploader with your Google account in order to use it.
+You must authorize Google Play Music Uploader with your Google Account in order to use it.
 This can be done on the extension's options page.

 # Bugs